-Thanks to the plethora of vitamins found in aloe vera, it is a powerful pain reliever and helps to reduce inflammation or irritation that can be the result of a number of different skin conditions 2 .
+- Rich in Healing Compounds - Thanks to the plethora of vitamins found in aloe vera, it is a powerful pain reliever and helps to reduce inflammation or irritation that can be the result of a number of different skin conditions .
 Specifically, the polysaccharides found in aloe encourage skin repair and regeneration while carboxypeptidase helps provide pain relief, aloe’s signature soothing effect.
-In addition, the inflammation which underlies many skin conditions including sunburns, psoriasis, and eczema can be suppressed by compounds 3 found in aloe such as acemannan.
+In addition, the inflammation which underlies many skin conditions including sunburns, psoriasis, and eczema can be suppressed by compounds found in aloe such as acemannan.
 Just make sure to do a patch test before putting anything on actively inflamed skin, as aloe vera can cause allergic contact dermatitis in some people, though it is rare.
-Finally, aloe vera is rich in vitamins A, B, C, D and E and minerals like magnesium, potassium, and zinc are all believed to aid in the rapid healing benefits 4 of the plant.
-Read more about the benefits of Vitamin C in our related article.
+Finally, aloe vera is rich in vitamins A, B, C, D and E and minerals like magnesium, potassium, and zinc are all believed to aid in the rapid healing benefits of the plant.
+Read more about the benefits of Vitamin C.

-The healing compounds found in aloe which help to encourage skin regeneration and increased hydration can help minimize the appearance of fines lines and wrinkles 6.
+- Slows the Signs of Aging -The healing compounds found in aloe which help to encourage skin regeneration and increased hydration can help minimize the appearance of fines lines and wrinkles .
 As the skin becomes plumper with moisture and more resilient, fine lines on the face should be able to fill out and become less visible.
 Furthermore, the zinc naturally found in aloe acts as an astringent to help tighten pores while antioxidants such as vitamins C and E aid in the prevention of harmful free radicals, molecules that can be very harmful to the skin and contribute to premature aging.

 Despite the lack of medical research regarding aloe vera and its effects on the skin, you can find plenty of anecdotal evidence on the internet highlighting the positive effects its use can have for those who make it a regular part of their routine.
 And with very few people experiencing negative effects, typically only those with an allergy, there is little to no harm in giving it a try.